graphrag/graphrag.github.io/src/content/docs/reference/knowledge-graph/lexical-graph-extracted-entities-community-summaries.md

 ## GraphRAG Pattern

-A Lexical Graph with Extracted Entities and Community Summaries is used in [Global Community Summary Retrievers](/reference/graphrag/global-community-summary-retriever).
+A Lexical Graph with Extracted Entities and Community Summaries is used in [Global Community Summary Retrievers](/reference/graphrag/global-community-summary-retriever) and [Local Retrievers](/reference/graphrag/local-retriever).